 Computer Science Education Week is upon us, and that means more opportunities to teach our kids about the machines on which we play and work.
 From online games to the internet itself, computers are responsible for many of the things we use every day.
 Aside from being a useful teaching tool, computers also help us experience cool new things that expand our creativity.

-Teachers, partners, and cities: Be sure to try our Hour of Code activity classes for groups of 10+ students.
+Teachers, partners, and cities: Enjoy our free Hour of Code activity classes for groups of 10+ students.
 Just pick the subject you're interested in and contact us.
 We'll get in touch to get you all set up for your live Zoom sessions.
 Parents, check out the activities for your kids below!

 What is Computer Science Education Week?